 This seminar is part of a monthly online seminar series hosted by CHDS.
 To be added to the email list for future seminars send a note to firstname.lastname@example.org.

-Learn more: Read about Karen Hofman and her work.
+Learn more: Read about Karen Hofman’s work.

 Learn more: Explore the Resource Pack: Cost-Effectiveness of SSB Excise Taxes